raynamharris/musicalgenes/.github/ISSUE_TEMPLATE/request-a-gene.md

 ---
 name: Request a gene
-about: If you were using the [Musical genes shiny app](https://raynamharris.shinyapps.io/musicalgenes/) to explore gene expression but couldn't find your gene of interest you can request it here.
+about: If you were using 'Musical Genes' to explore gene expression but couldn't find your gene of interest you can request it here.
 title: 'gene request'
 labels: ''
 assignees: ''

 ---

-Please provide the following useful information for one or more genes.
+Please provide the following useful information for one or more genes and we will add them.
 Thank you!

 - Gene name:
 - Gene abbreviation: